 The images show that at least half of investigated SNRs exhibit blowouts or protrusions.
 Most of the blowouts seem to indicate that something is breaking through the outer edge of the remnant's shell.
 The astronomers noted that this discovery was only possible due to the unprecedented sensitivity and high fidelity of the MeerKAT images to extended emission, as most of these blowouts show an extremely low radio surface brightness.

 The study allowed the researchers to explore the magnetic fields of the SNR sample.
-For instance, they found that the inside the remnant G327.6+14.6 has a largely radial magnetic field whereas SNR G4.8+6.2 has a magnetic field that is mostly tangential except in the blowout regions where it is radial.
+For instance, they found that the magnetic field inside the remnant G327.6+14.6 has a largely radial magnetic field whereas SNR G4.8+6.2 has a magnetic field that is mostly tangential except in the blowout regions where it is radial.

 "Mature SNRs typically show a bilateral or barrel-shaped structure, indicative of the expansion inside an approximately uniform ambient medium with a relatively uniform magnetic field," the authors of the paper explained.